instructlab/taxonomy/knowledge/README.md

 # Instructlab (LAB) Knowledge

 Knowledge consists of data and facts and is backed by documents.
 When you create knowledge for a model, you're giving it additional data to more accurately answer questions.
-The knowledge document formats currently supported are markdown (.md) and text (.txt).
+The knowledge document format currently supports only markdown (.md) files.

 Each qna.yaml file is required to contain a minimum of five question-answer pairs.
 The qna.yaml format should include the following fields:

-* seed_examples (three or more examples sourced from the provided knowledge documents)
+* seed_examples (five or more examples sourced from the provided knowledge documents)
 * created_by (your GitHub username)
-* task_description (an optional description of the knowledge)
+* task_description (description of the knowledge) - optional
+* document (source (git) of your knowledge contribution)

 [See taxonomy readme.md for example](https://github.com/instructlab/taxonomy?tab=readme-ov-file#knowledge)